Within This Page

 - Computer Centers

-- Be designed based on current and future needs.
+- Design the warehouse based on current and future needs.

 Facilitate changes in business/agency growth, and size/population of office and warehouse spaces within the building.
 Warehouse space should be easily adapted to new functions such as office (on ground or upper levels), computer centers, or light industrial/fabrication.